apache/camel/MIGRATION.md

 The `quartz2` component has been renamed to `quartz`.
 The supported scheme is now `quartz`.

+The `netty4-http` component has been renamed to `netty-http`.
+The supported scheme is now `netty-http`.

 The `rxjava2` component has been renamed to `rxjava`.

 We have also renamed `camel-jetty9` to `camel-jetty`.